mcandre/buttery/README.md

 ## Window

 The `-window <n>` option truncates the original sequence to a fixed frame count.
 This is helpful for cutting down long animations.
+Zero indicates no truncation.

 ### Before